 This is the second post in a series about menopause.
 Read the first post, Empowered Menopause: Rebirth Yourself.

-- Symptoms are not a given.
-They are only a potential.
-They are malleable.
+- They are not a given.
+They are only potential.

 - Many cultures view menopause in a positive light, and women have few or no symptoms.
 This speaks to the power of your mind.

 - In traditional medical systems, perimenopause symptoms are not considered normal.
-Perimenopause is normal, but symptoms are not.
-Symptoms are a clue that there is an underlying disharmony.
-This means you can do something about them!
+They are a clue that there is an underlying disharmony that you can address.

-8 steps to prepare for a fabulous perimenopause
+12 action steps to prepare for a fabulous perimenopause!

 1. Take charge of your thinking

-Stay off the Internet.
-Don’t Google your symptoms.
-If you want to read more about menopause, get one of Christina Northrup’s books.
-Read things that are written from a woman-centric, feminist point of view.
+Stay off the Internet and don’t Google your symptoms.
+If you want to read more about menopause, get one of Christina Northrup’s books, or other pieces that are written from a woman-centric, feminist point of view.
 Otherwise, you will probably just get dreadful symptom lists and products marketed to cure you.
 In essence, you are in charge of your perspective, and only you can shape it.

 2. Get your adrenals in order

-This is first and foremost, from ancient Chinese Medicine to modern Functional Medicine.
+This is first and foremost physical thing to do after you’ve adjusted your attitude.
 Why?
-When your ovaries produce fewer sex hormones, your adrenals secrete them, so you want your adrenals to be healthy!
-When I talk about adrenals, I really mean HPA function (Hypothalamus-Pituitary-Adrenal axis).
+When your ovaries produce fewer sex hormones, your adrenals secrete them instead.
+So, you want your adrenals to be healthy!

 3. Balance your blood sugar and insulin